K-VIL: Keypoints-based Visual Imitation Learning: Introduction

-The contributions of this work are threefold: \begin{enumerate*}[label=(\roman*)] \item We introduce the \emph{Keypoint-based Visual Imitation Learning} (K-VIL) framework for automatic and incremental extraction of sparse, object-centric, and embodiment-independent task representations from a small set of demonstration videos.
-K-VIL is able to extract task representations from a single demonstration and improve them as new demonstrations become available.
-The task representations consist of keypoint-based geometric constraints on principal manifolds, their associated local frames, and the movement primitives required to reproduce the task. \item We formulate and learn a large variety of geometric constraints, which allow the proposed task representation to be flexible and efficient. \item We propose a novel keypoint-based admittance controller that handles a set of prioritized geometric constraints and allows successful reproductions of the learned task on a humanoid robot in novel scenes. \end{enumerate*}
+Our contributions are threefold: \begin{enumerate*}[label=(\roman*)] \item We introduce the \emph{Keypoint-based Visual Imitation Learning} (K-VIL) approach for automatic and incremental extraction of sparse, object-centric, viewpoint-invariant, and embodiment-independent task representations.
+K-VIL extracts task representations from a single demonstration video and improves them as new demonstrations are available.
+The task representations consist of keypoint-based geometric constraints on principal manifolds, their associated local frames, and the movement primitives required to reproduce the task. \item We formulate and learn a large variety of geometric constraints, which allow the proposed task representation to be flexible and efficient. \item We propose a novel keypoint-based admittance controller that handles a set of prioritized geometric constraints and allows successful reproductions of the learned task in novel scenes. \end{enumerate*}